utkarshcmu/grafana.org/content/blog/2016-11-09-grafana-v4-beta.md

 Grafana v4.0 Beta is now [available for download](http://localhost:3002/download/4_0_0/).
 As usual this release contains a ton of minor new features, fixes and improved UX.
-But on top of the usual new goodies is is a core new feature: Alerting!
+But on top of the usual new goodies is a core new feature: Alerting!
 Read on below for a detailed description of what's new in Grafana v4!

 ## Alerting